Where everyone takes root.

 It helps families spend time outdoors together, welcomes school groups and community partners, and ensures that SABG remains a place where everyone can feel at home in nature.

 This spring, your generosity is also helping something new take root beyond our gates.
-Through the TREES initiative, SABG is leading a multi-year effort to reforest the Guadalupe River watershed after the devastating Hill Country flood.
+Through the TREES initiative, SABG is leading a multi-year effort to help reforest the Guadalupe River watershed after the devastating Hill Country flood.
 Native seeds have been collected and are growing into saplings.
-This fall, the team will start planting 50,000 trees across the region.
+This fall, the team will start planting at least 50,000 trees across the region.

 When you give, you help create spaces where people thrive in nature.
 You make it possible for SABG to serve our city while also conserving Texas native landscapes.